TechnicalParadox/GeminiProjectAssistant/examples/example_use.md

-# *This is an example of a saved chat log using the application*
+# *This is an example of a saved chat log using the application, you can save as text, markdown, json, or csv*

 # Total session cost: $0.22407